d3/d3-interpolate/README.md

 <a name="rgb_gamma" href="#rgb_gamma">#</a> <i>rgb</i>.<b>gamma</b>(<i>gamma</i>)

 Returns a new RGB interpolator factory using the specified *gamma*.
+(Here, *rgb* refers to [interpolateRgb](#interpolateRgb).)
 For example, to interpolate from purple to orange with a gamma of 2.2:

 ```js
 var interpolate = d3.interpolateRgb.gamma(2.2)("purple", "orange");